 The Carlson Law Firm Can Help

-The American Civil Liberties Union (ACLU) estimates that at least 95 percent of campus rapes in the U.S. go unreported.
-These unsettling statistics of alcohol’s influence in on-campus sexual assaults shows a darker side of college life that few people have an interest in discussing.
+The American Civil Liberties Union (ACLU) estimates that at least 95% of campus rapes in the U.S. go unreported.
+These unsettling statistics of alcohol’s influence in on-campus sexual assaults show a darker side of college life that few people have an interest in discussing.
 Theoretical explanations of alcohol’s influence on sexual assault aside, there is no excuse for sexual assault of any kind on college campuses.

-When a sexual assault occurs, they can be difficult to prove in a criminal court.
+When a sexual assault occurs, it can be difficult to prove in a criminal court.
 However, in civil lawsuits, the bar for proving an assault is much lower.

 The Carlson Law Firm has a sexual assault attorney who can help you determine if filing a civil suit against your perpetrator or the university where the assault occurred is the right step.
 Contact us today to schedule a free, confidential, no-obligation consultation.